chjon/chjon.github.io/index.md

 I'm Jonathan, a fourth-year Computer Engineering student, undergraduate research assistant, and aspiring software engineer at the [University of Waterloo](https://uwaterloo.ca/).
 I'm currently working with [Dr. Vijay Ganesh](https://ece.uwaterloo.ca/~vganesh/), studying the application of machine learning to SAT solvers.
-I am a first co-author on a recent paper in this field: [On the Hierarchical Community Structure of Practical SAT Formulas](https://satcomplexity.github.io/hcs/).
+I am a first co-author on a recent paper in this field: [On the Hierarchical Community Structure of Practical SAT Formulas](https://link.springer.com/chapter/10.1007/978-3-030-80223-3_25).

 {% endcapture %}

 {% capture work-content %}
 # What I do:

 I love learning and enjoy working on interesting challenges in many different fields.
 The projects I've worked on include games, simulations, and API development.
-I'm especially interested in computer graphics and [emergent behaviour](https://en.wikipedia.org/wiki/Emergence).
+I'm especially interested in the fields of computer graphics and automated reasoning.

 In the past, I've worked at: